 From here you can begin to stitch each pattern in any order you like.
 I started with the strawberry with yellow seeds.
-Reference your colour diagram and stitch chart which is pages 1 and 3.
+Reference your color diagram and stitch chart which is pages 1 and 3.
 Use 2 strands of DMC colour 13 and thread your needle.

 Begin stitching the strawberry leaves using the long and short stitch and stitching through the tracing paper.
 The long and short stitch is similar to the satin stitch but using different length stitches.
-Continue to build up the colour until you fill the whole area.
+Continue to build up the color until you fill the whole area.
 You will also benefit from using a thimble to help you pull the needle through this very tough fabric surface.

-Once the leaves are complete, change thread colour to 3801 with 2 strands.
+Once the leaves are complete, change thread color to 3801 with 2 strands.
 Again you are going to fill the strawberry using the long and short stitch.
 I recommend you start filling the outline first.